project is funded by the European Union under Grant Agreement number:

 Prof. Igor Resnick – Department of Medical Genetics

-Prof. Silva Andonova – Vice Director of St. Marina hospital
+Prof. Silva Andonova – Director of St. Marina hospital

 Prof. Christina Grupcheva – Vice Rector "Science and Research"

-Prof. Temenuga Stoeva – Director of Dept. Cell Biology and Genetics
+Prof. Temenuga Stoeva – Head of "Implantology and Genetics" Direction, RIMU-Varna

-Prof. Yavor Enchev – Director of Department of Neuroscience
+Prof. Yavor Enchev – Director of Department of Neuroscience, RIMU-Varna

 Assoc.
-Prof. Nikolay Tsonev – Director of the Dep.
-Oncology
+Prof. Nikolay Tsonev – Director of Department of Oncology, RIMU-Varna

 Prof. Tsvee Lapidot – Director of the Weizmanns Stem Cell Institute, Rehovot, Israel;